sc-zhang/bioscripts/README.md

 ```shell
 vcf2geno.py -i <input_vcf> -o <output_vcf> -q/--quality <min_qual> -f/--filter <filter_type> <min_value>
 ```
-- eval_synteny.py is a script for evaluating the assembly consistency between query genome and reference genome by mapping cds of reference genome to query genome and reference genome with gmap and extract bed files with jcvi.
+- eval_synteny.py is a script for evaluating the assembly consistency between query genome and reference genome by mapping cds of reference genome to query genome and reference genome with gmap and extract bed files with jcvi, be sure that the query bed file only contain the chromosomes and/or contigs which you want evalute.
 ```shell
 usage: eval_synteny.py [-h] -r REF -q QRY -p PAIR